electricimp/Builder/README.md

 These options are processed the following way:

-- If only `--save-dependencies [<path_to_file>]` is specified, the references to all source files retrieved from GitHub, Bitbucket Server and Azure Repos are saved in the provided JSON file (or `dependencies.json`).
+- If only `--save-dependencies [<path_to_file>]` is specified, the references to all source files retrieved from [repositories](#for-repositories-github-bitbucket-server-azure-repos) are saved in the provided JSON file (or `dependencies.json`).
-- If only `--use-dependencies [<path_to_file>]` is specified, the source files from GitHub, Bitbucket Server and Azure Repos are retrieved using the references read from the provided JSON file (or `dependencies.json`).
+- If only `--use-dependencies [<path_to_file>]` is specified, the source files from [repositories](#for-repositories-github-bitbucket-server-azure-repos) are retrieved using the references read from the provided JSON file (or `dependencies.json`).
 - If both `--save-dependencies [<path_to_file>]` and `--use-dependencies [<path_to_file>]` are specified, then:
-    1. The source files from GitHub, Bitbucket Server and Azure Repos are retrieved using the references read from the JSON file passed to the `--use-dependencies` option (or `dependencies.json`).
+    1. The source files from [repositories](#for-repositories-github-bitbucket-server-azure-repos) are retrieved using the references read from the JSON file passed to the `--use-dependencies` option (or `dependencies.json`).
-    2. If the source code contains @includes for files from GitHub, Bitbucket Server and Azure Repos which have not yet been retrieved, they are retrieved now.
+    2. If the source code contains @includes for files from [repositories](#for-repositories-github-bitbucket-server-azure-repos) which have not yet been retrieved, they are retrieved now.
     3. Builder performs the preprocessing operation.
-    4. References to all source files retrieved from GitHub, Bitbucket Server and Azure Repos are saved in the JSON file passed to the `--save-dependencies` option (or `dependencies.json`).
+    4. References to all source files retrieved from [repositories](#for-repositories-github-bitbucket-server-azure-repos) are saved in the JSON file passed to the `--save-dependencies` option (or `dependencies.json`).

 **Note** If `--save-dependencies` is specified, the `--cache` option is ignored.
 If `--use-dependencies` is specified, the `--cache` option does not affect the files referenced in the dependency file.